nonsakhoo/nonsakhoo/README.md

 **Primary & Secondary Education** (Grade 1–12)
 Thailand
-*1st place for 7 consecutive years; consistently ranked in top 5 of advanced academic program*
+*1st place for 7 consecutive years, and always in the top 5.*

 ---